Daily Digest - July 20, 2015

 Suburban church joins Indy crime-fighting group

 INDIANAPOLIS — The Zionsville United Methodist Church is now the 21st charter member of the Ten Point Coalition, and Zionsville is now the third city in Indiana participating in the coalition’s fight against crime in Indianapolis.
-The Ten Point Coalition, a project of the Rev. Charles Harrelson, pastor of Barnes United Methodist Church in Indianapolis, goes to the streets to work with at-risk teens to try to stop violence in the city.
+The Ten Point Coalition, a project of the Rev. Charles Harrison, pastor of Barnes United Methodist Church in Indianapolis, goes to the streets to work with at-risk teens to try to stop violence in the city.
 CBS4Indy has the story.

 Advice to help stop church vandalism